ga4gh-rnaseq/rnaget-compliance-suite/README.md

 RNAget maintains an up-to-date report of the compliance status of its reference implementers.
 [Click here to view the latest report.](https://ga4gh-rnaseq.github.io/rnaget-compliance-suite/report/)

-## Installation
+## Installation and Usage

-Please review the [Compliance Documentation](https://rnaget-compliance-suite.readthedocs.io/en/latest/utility/installation.html) for installation instructions.
+Please review the [Compliance Documentation](https://rnaget-compliance-suite.readthedocs.io/en/latest/utility/installation.html) for installation and usage instructions.

-## Usage

-Please review the [Compliance Documentation](https://rnaget-compliance-suite.readthedocs.io/en/latest/utility/usage.html) for instructions on how to configure the compliance suite and execute tests against your RNAget implementation.